athanatos96/CustomerSupportAgent/README.md

 - **LLM Model OPENAI_API_KEY env vars**: The system requires an LLM model for audio transcription and text-to-speech conversion.
 This should be integrated in the `UserIO` class, specifically the `llm_model` argument.
 Local mode using Mistral 7B running with Ollama (Do not support TTS or STT) and Cloud mode using openAI API.
 This means that you will need a `OPENAI_API_KEY` enviroment variable, with a valid KEY.
 Default mode OpenAI (Since local model is small 7b performance is really low, recomended cloud)

+- **Support for Ollama**: If wanted to run local Ollama to run mistral 7b, install ollama https://ollama.com/

 1. **Run executable**:
 ```bash